sabinaeraso/book_recommender/README.md

 The program utilizes Open Library and Google Books RestAPIs, along with the Ocaml libraries Fzf, Yojson, Async_interactive.

-# How to Run Project
+# How to Setup / Run Project

 To download the dependencies users should run the below commands.